14dstcyr/smart-store-ddstcyr/README.md

 - Actionability ReviewFinal dashboard confirmed to provide clear and actionable insights (e.g., Laptops sold best, East region dominated sales).

-*Conclusion:This testing process ensured that all calculations were valid, visuals were accurate, and the dashboard supports meaningful business decision-making.
+**Conclusion:** This testing process ensured that all calculations were valid, visuals were accurate, and the dashboard supports meaningful business decision-making.